-We have continued our disciplined acquisition strategy designed to enhance or add to our offerings of services and solutions, or to enable us to expand in certain geographic and other markets.
-Depending on the opportunities available, we may increase our investment in such acquisitions.
-We may not successfully identify suitable acquisition candidates, succeed in completing targeted transactions, or achieve desired results of operations.
+We have pursued a disciplined acquisition strategy designed to enhance or add to our offerings of services and solutions, or to enable us to expand in certain geographic and other markets.
+Depending on the opportunities available, we may increase our investment in these acquisitions.
+In that pursuit, we may not successfully identify suitable acquisition candidates, succeed in completing targeted transactions, or achieve desired results of operations.
 Furthermore, we face risks in successfully integrating any businesses we acquire.
 Ongoing business may be disrupted and our management's attention may be diverted by acquisitions, transition or integration activities.
 In addition, we might need to dedicate additional management and other resources, and our organizational structure could make it difficult for us to efficiently integrate acquired businesses into our ongoing operations and assimilate and retain employees of those businesses into our culture and operations.